Unveiling 15 New Murals at the Santa Clara County Fairgrounds

 A few months ago I watched a TED Talk by Greta Thunberg, a young climate change activist from Sweden.
 I was deeply moved by the urgency of her message.
 What I realized from her talk is that doing something (as opposed to occasional hand wringing followed by doing nothing) is a moral obligation, even if I am only selfishly motivated, because it will create a significant negative impact on the lives of my children and grandchildren.
 It is that immediate.
 Her talk was enough to transform me into a climate change activist.
 After a few weeks of panic, I have settled into a fired up soldier, ready to help the cause however I can.

 I was surprised to learn in the book Drawdown, (edited by Paul Hawken, read it.) that out of 100 existing solutions to mitigate climate change, educating girls ranks as the sixth largest impact.
 If you combine educating girls with increased adoption of reproductive healthcare and family planning (they correlate closely), together they would create THE LARGEST potential carbon offset, by far.
-It turn outs that when girls recieve a secondary education, it delays motherhood, lowers infant mortality, enables entire families to become more resilient to economic, medical and environmental calamity, and gives women more voice in family structure, including in number of children they will have.
+It turn outs that when girls receive a secondary education, it delays motherhood, lowers infant mortality, enables entire families to become more resilient to economic, medical and environmental calamity, and gives women more voice in family structure, including in number of children they will have.
 Educating girls in low and low-middle income countries should be a top priority if we want to slow climate change.
 It turns out it is also one of the least expensive solutions.

 It’s been a big month of murals, of learning and teamwork.
 Thank you for reading this far, and letting me share everything I am excited about.
 I know it’s a lot!
 But wait, there is more…